ipasimulator/ipasim/docs/english.md

 This is not in any way a complete documentation, it's just a draft containing some ideas that I could forgot until the final documentation is written.

-## Projects organization

-Projects inside the `Library/LLVM/ARM` solution folder are simply all projects from the generated `deps/llvm/build/arm/LLVM.sln`.
-Similarly projects inside the `Library/LLVM/Win32` folder.
-All of these were added simply by selecting the `.sln` file in the `Add Existing Project...` dialog in Visual Studio.

-The same is true for projects inside the `Library/yaml-cpp` solution folder.

 ## Updating dependencies

 There are some third-party dependencies that can be updated whenever new version comes out.